Altered-Intellect/Study-Wiki-for-Tech-Impact-Winter-Class-2025/Study Wiki for Tech Impact/Peripherals.md

 - **Native mode** – This term describes when the image sent to the monitor by the video adapter card matches the native resolution of the monitor.
 - **Connectivity** – Older monitors used VGA or DVI connectors while newer monitors support HDMI and DisplayPort ports.
 DisplayPort is a connection found on newer monitors.
 It supports higher resolutions and high refresh rates.

-### Monitor Terms
+### Terms
-- Pixel - Abbreviation for “picture element” and is a tiny dot capable of displaying the shades red, green, and blue (RGB).
+- **Pixel** - Abbreviation for “picture element” and is a tiny dot capable of displaying the shades red, green, and blue (RGB).
 More pixels mean the monitor can display more detail.
-- Dot Pitch - This is the distance between pixels on the screen.
+- **Dot Pitch** - This is the distance between pixels on the screen.
 A lower dot pitch (i.e., a smaller distance between dots) produces a better image.
-- Brightness - Describes the luminance of a monitor measured in candelas per square meter (cd/m2).
+- **Brightness** - Describes the luminance of a monitor measured in candelas per square meter (cd/m2).
 Brightness up to 250 cd/m2 is typically recommended, however, in well-lit rooms, use up to 350 cd/m2.
 Too much brightness may cause eyestrain.
-- Contrast Ratio - This is a measurement of how white and how black a monitor can get.
+- **Contrast Ratio** - This is a measurement of how white and how black a monitor can get.
 A contrast ratio of 1,000:1 displays dimmer whites and more pale blacks than 4,500:1.
-- Aspect Ratio - the horizontal to vertical measurement of the viewing area of a monitor.
+- **Aspect Ratio** - the horizontal to vertical measurement of the viewing area of a monitor.
 For example, QSXGA measures 2,560 pixels horizontally by 2,048 pixels vertically, which creates an aspect ratio of 5:4.
 If a viewing area was 16 inches wide by 12 inches high, then the aspect ratio would be 4:3.
 A viewing area that is 24 inches wide by 18 inches high also has an aspect ratio of 4:3.
-- Refresh Rate - Expressed in Hertz (Hz) and refers to how often per second your monitor can redraw the screen.
+- **Refresh Rate** - Expressed in Hertz (Hz) and refers to how often per second your monitor can redraw the screen.
-- Response time - The amount in time for a pixel to change properties (i.e., color or brightness).
+- **Response time** - The amount in time for a pixel to change properties (i.e., color or brightness).
 Fast response times display a smooth image when displaying fast action.
-- Frames per second (fps) - FPS is is how many times the computer is creating each frame.
+- **Frames Per Second** (FPS) - FPS is is how many times the computer is creating each frame.
 The higher the FPS, the better, but the monitor must be able to display the frames at the high rate.
-- Interlaced/Non-Interlaced - Interlaced monitors create the image by scanning the screen two times.
+- **Interlaced/Non-Interlaced** - Interlaced monitors create the image by scanning the screen two times.
 The first scan covers the odd lines, top to bottom, and the second scan covers the even lines.
 Non-interlaced monitors create the image by scanning the screen, one line at a time from top to bottom.

 **Note**: If you want to display more things on the screen, then select a higher resolution monitor.
 If you just want things to appear bigger, then select a larger screen size.